 The second arm of Sognefjord is perhaps the most popular of them all.
 Nærøyfjord is so beautiful, it’s been declared a UNESCO World Heritage Site.
 At 17 kilometres (11 miles) long and only 250 metres (820 feet) wide, surrounded by snowcapped mountains with flowing waterfalls, Nærøyfjord is a sight you won’t soon forget.

 It’s not just that Lysefjord is majestic, which it certainly is.
 Here, you can encounter some of the highest mountains in Norway’s fjords, with peaks rising to around 3,000 metres (9,843 feet).
-There are unique rock formations, like the Kjeragbolten, Preikestolen and the Lyseboth, that will make you feel as if you’re witnessing the aftermath of some giants fighting.
-There’s also the world’s longest wooden stairway, which you can hike to get a bird’s-eye view of the area.
+There are unique rock formations, like the Kjeragbolten, the Preikestolen and the Lyseboth, not to mention the world’s longest wooden stairway, which you can hike to get a bird’s-eye view of the area.
 All in all, Lysefjord doesn’t disappoint.

 What makes Geirangerfjord number one on our list?
 For starters, the Seven Sisters: seven waterfalls that fall from 250 metres (820 feet) high into the fjord.
 Then, there’s the Geiranger Skywalk in Dalsnibba and the Flydalsjuvet, both breathtaking viewpoints offering panoramic views of the fjord.
-And, of course, there’s the Ørnevegen, a steep stretch of road up in the mountains, where you can follow the fjord if you’re feeling brave (at some point, this ‘eagle road’ rises to 620 metres or 2,034 feet above sea level).
+And, of course, there’s the Ørnevegen, a steep stretch of road up in the mountains, where you can follow the fjord if you’re feeling brave – at some point, this ‘eagle road’ rises to 620 metres (2,034 feet) above sea level.